-NAME OF THE OWNER.
-DD 431D 31434E COMPANIAL MEDICAL CE L CE

-NAME BRAND NAME COMPANY NAME(S) STAGE
+BRAND NAME COMPANY NAME(S) STAGE

-Enzalutamide Xtandi Astellas and Pfizer Marketed
+Xtandi Astellas and Pfizer Marketed

-Abiraterone acetate Zytiga Johnson & Johnson Marketed
+Zytiga Johnson & Johnson Marketed

+Yonsa Sun Pharma Marketed

-Sipuleucel-T Provenge Valeant Marketed
+Provenge Valeant Marketed

-Docetaxel n/a Sanofi and various Marketed
+n/a Sanofi and various Marketed

-Cabazitaxel Jevtana Sanofi Marketed
+Jevtana Sanofi Marketed

-Radium-233 Xofigo Bayer Marketed
+Xofigo Bayer Marketed

-Apalutamide (ARN-509) Erleada Johnson & Johnson Marketed
+Erleada Johnson & Johnson Marketed

-Darolutamide Nubeqa Bayer Marketed
+Nubeqa Bayer Marketed

-Pembrolizumab Keytruda Merck Marketed
+Keytruda Merck Marketed

-Olaparib Lynparza AstraZeneca Marketed
+Lynparza AstraZeneca Marketed

-Rucaparib Rubraca Clovis Oncology Marketed
+Rubraca Clovis Oncology Marketed

+Pluvicto Novartis Marketed

+Xtandi Zytiga Yonsa Provenge n/a Jevtana Xofigo Erleada Nubeqa Keytruda Lynparza Rubraca XtandiAstellas and PfizerZytigaJohnson & JohnsonYonsaSun PharmaProvengeValeantn/aSanofi and variousJevtanaSanofiXofigoBayerErleadaJohnson & JohnsonNubeqaBayerKeytrudaMerckLynparzaAstraZenecaRubracaClovis Oncology

 In this market, ESSA believes that its competitive position is strong because its product candidate, if successful, involves a mechanistically unique, differentiated approach to prostate cancer involving the therapeutic modality that has been shown to make the biggest difference to the survival of recurrent prostate cancer patients: blocking AR activation.
-Since anitens have been shown to directly bind to AR-NTD and prevent AR-mediated transcription, they have the potential to bypass the AR-dependent resistance pathways (discussed above) that may develop as a result of treatment with current hormone-related therapies that target the AR LBD.
+Since Anitens have been shown to directly bind to AR-NTD and prevent AR-mediated transcription, they have the potential to bypass the AR-dependent resistance pathways (discussed above) that may develop as a result of treatment with current hormone-related therapies that target the AR LBD.
 If successful, ESSA believes this could represent a significant step forward in the treatment of prostate cancer.
 To ESSA's knowledge, no other antagonist to the AR-NTD is currently undergoing clinical trials for prostate cancer or any other indication.
-Other approaches to interfering with AR signaling include strategies to degrade the AR such as that being pursued by Arvinas, Inc.
+Other approaches to interfering with AR signaling include potentially complementary strategies to degrade the AR such as that being pursued by Arvinas, Inc.